-Seton Hill University defines information literate students as those who make intelligent choices when gathering information in support of a chosen topic.
+Seton Hill University defines information-fluent students as those who make intelligent choices when gathering information in support of a chosen topic.

 Middle States Commission on Higher Education